Humanizer for German: Why AI Text Detection Is Language-Specific

 - A quick anti-AI audit flagging remaining tells

-- A final version after the second pass
+- A final version after the closing self-audit

 New in v3: Voice calibration.
 Provide a sample of your own writing and the skill analyzes your sentence rhythm, word choices, and quirks — then applies them to the rewrite.
 Instead of generic "clean" output, you get text that sounds like you.